andreasots/base32/README.md

 # base32

-This library lets you encode and decode various Base32 variants.
+This library lets you encode and decode various Base32 variants. `#[no_std]` compatible but requires a global allocator with the `alloc` crate.

 # Usage